Email Processing in Lua

 х_antivirus_header_field

-The function is used for generating the X-Antivirus header that contains the information upon the anti-virus components involved in the scanning of the message and returns the HeaderField table or nil (if the message has not been scanned yet).
+The function is used for generating the X-Antivirus header that contains the information about the anti-virus components involved in the scanning of the message.
+The HeaderField table or nil (if the message has not been scanned yet) is returned.

-The name field in the HeaderField has the fixed value (X-Antivirus).
+The name field in the HeaderField table has a fixed value (X-Antivirus).

 Function